 How to cope up with the high altitude sickness?

 Our sincere advice is as soon as check in your hotel on the first day in Tibet.
 Drink plenty of waters and take a nap or rest in your hotel room.
-Do not go out for first five hours and you can even ask your tour operator to bring you an oxygen cylinder if you think you would need it.
-Please avoid direct sun for first two days, due to high altitude the sun in Tibet is super strong.
+Do not go out for the first five hours and you can even ask your tour operator to bring you an oxygen cylinder if you think you would need it.
+Please avoid direct sun for the first two days, due to high altitude the sun in Tibet is super strong.

-Most good travel agencies would already assign an oxygen cylinder in your car like we do.
+Most good travel agencies would already assign an oxygen cylinder in your car as we do.
 If there is one in your car, ask the guide if you can take it to your room.
 Many hotels do provide oxygen but with the extra cost.
 Travel agency provides free, and some good travel agency even refill the tank for the entire tour.
-The cost of refilling the medium size tank would be less then five dollars but hotel could charge you 50 Dollar.
+The cost of refilling the medium size tank would be less than five dollars but hotel could charge you 50 Dollar.

 Take your first day in slow.
 Do not take a long bath on the first day.
-Taking bath dehydrate your body.
-Please drink plenty of waters before hoping into the bath room.
+Taking bath to dehydrate your body.
+Please drink plenty of waters before hopping into the bathroom.

-If you are feeling uneasy and uncomfortable, please try to sit back in the nearest shadow and talk to you guide.
-Good guide will communicate with you and will try to make the best solution out of the situation.
-Which is why guide plays a very crucial role.
+If you are feeling uneasy and uncomfortable, please try to sit back in the nearest shadow and talk to your guide.
+The good guide will communicate with you and will try to make the best solution out of the situation.
+Which is why the guide plays a very crucial role.

 Please avoid drinking any alcoholic drinks.